Skip to main content

 Domain-specific envelope extensions

 Some data domains extend the base envelope with additional indexed columns that are critical for their query patterns.
 These columns appear alongside the ten standard envelope columns and are tracked in the envelope coverage dashboard.
+Both columns are indexed and included in the codex_compliance_summary view as h3_index_pct and mmsi_pct.

 Record ID format